 Mexico City has so many flavorful non-alcoholic Mexican drinks that are just begging to be tasted!
 As you’re walking around the city, you won’t get far without seeing a street vendor with the most colorful looking refreshments.
 I’ve put together some of the most common drinks you’ll find.
 Give ‘em a try!

-8 Authentic Non-Alcoholic Mexican Drinks You MUST Try
+10 Authentic Non-Alcoholic Mexican Drinks You MUST Try!

 1. Agua Frescas

-Let’s start with the most common drink you’ll find, the agua fresca.
-Which literally translates to “cool waters”.
+Let’s start with the most common non-alcoholic Mexican drink you’ll find, the agua fresca.
+Agua fresca literally translates to “cool waters”.
 These beverages combine water with fruits, seeds, and even flowers for a mouthwatering refreshment.

-Some of the most common agua frescas are:
+Some of the most common non-alcoholic agua frescas are: